-Directive: Gas appliances in mobile homes
+Directive: Gas appliances in mobile homes and recreational vehicles

 Mobile home - a dwelling that consists of a vehicular portable structure built on a chassis and designed to be used with or without a permanent foundation and to be connected to indicated utilities.